Online Navigation Refinement: Achieving Lane-Level Guidance by Associating Standard-Definition and Online Perception Maps: Method

-where $ F^{cl}_i \in \mathbb{R}^d $ is the centerline token feature, $ d $ is the feature dimension, and $ K $ represents the total number of road.
+where $ F^{cl}_i \in \mathbb{R}^d $ is the token feature of the centerline, $ d $ is the dimension of the feature, and $ K $ represents the total number of roads.
 This formulation normalizes the similarity scores in all roads for each centerline $ i $, ensuring a valid probability distribution.

-\textbf{Loss Function.} We optimize the model using a combination of Cross-Entropy (CE) Loss and Connectionist Temporal Classification (CTC) Loss.
-The CE Loss monitors the classification of the centerline by maximizing the log-likelihood of ground-truth associations.
-To enhance topological consistency, we further apply CTC Loss to align centerline token sequences with road structures.
-Specifically, each centerline token sequence $ \{F^{cl}_{i1}, \ldots, F^{cl}_{iT}\} $ is treated as a temporal signal, and the CTC loss enforces alignment with the road token sequence $ \{F^{road}_{j1}, \ldots, F^{road}_{jT}\} $.
+\textbf{Loss Function.} Followed by~\cite{liu2023graphmm, ren2021mtrajrec}, we optimize the model using a combination of cross-entropy loss (CE) and connection temporal classification (CTC) loss.
 The total loss is a weighted sum:

 with hyperparameters $ \alpha $ and $ \beta $ balancing the two objectives.
 In practice, $ \alpha = 1, \beta = 0.01$.